ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

 Such a pair of parallel maps is the underlying blueprint common to all directed graphs.
-The technical name for a figure built up from chunky arrows is a schema.
-We generally draw the schema for directed graphs as two arrows marked `src` and `tgt`.
+We generally draw the blueprint for directed graphs as two arrows marked `src` and `tgt`.

 ```{image} assets/Ch4/DirectedGraphSchema.jpg
 :alt: Whoopsy!